The mystery of the four horse men

 When we look at the horseman, we see similarities between them, but also differences.

-- All four are called to do something, they don’t act on their own.
+All four are called to do something; they don’t act on their own.

-- Only the first horseman is asked to perform his task (ride away to conquer), while for the others there is no description of them performing the task.
+Only the first horseman is asked to perform his task (ride away to conquer), yet no description of how the others are to perform their tasks.

 The mystery of the third horseman